jsenaribeiro/jsenaribeiro.github.io/slideme/index.md

 **REACTFUL** ORBITAL STATE

-When an orbital state is changed, only the related components that uses an @state decorator with the related orbital state will render.
+When an orbital state is changed, only the related components that uses an @client(true, object) decorator with the related orbital state will render.

 </aside>
 <aside>